-- The potential cluster database membership is all of the administration nodes (installed with cluster\admin and running fs2d) that are defined using the GUI or the cmgr command as nodes in the pool.
+- The potential cluster database membership is all of the administration nodes (installed with cluster_admin and running fs2d) that are defined using the GUI or the cmgr command as nodes in the pool.
 (CXFS client-only nodes are not eligible for cluster database membership.) - The actual membership is the subset of eligible nodes that are up and running and accessible to each other, as determined by heartbeats on the private network.
-If the primary private network is unavailable, the cluster database heartbeat will failover to the next available heartbeat network defined for the node, if any (CXFS nodes are limited to a single heartbeat network).
+If the primary private network is unavailable, the cluster database heartbeat will failover to the next available heartbeat network defined for the node, if any.